ArmanE-V/Sudoku-Difficulty/README.md

 # Sudoku-Difficulty
 This repository contains the Sudoku puzzle datasets used in the research paper "Project Patti: Why can You Solve Diabolical Puzzles on one Sudoku Website but not Easy Puzzles on another Sudoku Website?" (https://arxiv.org/abs/2507.21137).
-Please refer to my paper for a complete description of the dataset and how it was used.
+Please refer to my paper for a complete description of the dataset and how it was used:

+>Eisenkolb-Vaithyanathan, A. (2025).
+Project Patti: Why can You Solve Diabolical Puzzles on one Sudoku Website but not Easy Puzzles on >another Sudoku Website?. arXiv preprint arXiv:2507.21137.

 For this study, Sudoku puzzles were collected from 5 popular Sudoku websites: New York Times, Sudoku.org.uk, Extreme Sudoku, Sudoku of the Day, and Sudoku of the Day UK, along with the difficulty level provided by the website.
 I currently have permission from Sudoku.org.uk, Extreme Sudoku, and Sudoku of the Day to release the datasets publicly for research and academic use only.